rehierl/node-tree-outliner/08-node-seq.md

 to a sequence** (s1), if s2 is strictly subsequent to the first node of s1 (i.e. `(s1[0] << s2[0])`).

-A sequence (s2) is **a sequence that is merely (left) subsequent to a sequence** (s1), if s2 is merely subsequent to the first node of s1 (i.e. if there are one or more nodes in between).
+A sequence (s2) is **a sequence that is loosely (left) subsequent to a sequence** (s1), if s2 is loosely subsequent to the first node of s1 (i.e. if there are one or more nodes in between).

 * strictly left subsequent => left subsequent
 * left subsequent => not necessarily strictly left subsequent

-A sequence that is left subsequent to another sequence may begin and may even end inside of it.
+* A sequence that is left subsequent to another sequence may begin and may even end inside of it.

-*right subsequent*
+### right subsequent

 A sequence (s2) is **a sequence that is right subsequent to a sequence** (s1), if s2 is subsequent to the last node of s1